hoangphuc05/git-workshop/README.md

-# Git workshop Phuc's version
+# Git workshop

 Git workshop project

+# Contributors
+Add you name at line 8

 # Getting started
 ## Things you will need